oren/aws-solution-architect-associate/kiku/1-resilient-architecture.md

 ### 5. Glacier
 Retrival types:
-* expadated - more expensive and up to 5 min
+* expedited - more expensive.
+1-5 min
-* standard
+* standard - cheap.
+3-5 hours
-* bulk - cheap but 12 hours
+* bulk - cheapest but 5-12 hours

 ## High available vs fault-tolerant
 fault-tolerant is higher bar than HA.
 It means the user should not have any impact!